mackoctavian/alx-system_engineering-devops/0x01-shell_permissions/README.md

-8-James_Bond Adds 007 permission to hello file 9-John_Doe sets the mode of hello file to -rwxr-x-wx 10-mirror_permissions sets the mode of hello to be same as olleh
+8-James_Bond Adds 007 permission to hello file 9-John_Doe sets the mode of hello file to -rwxr-x-wx 10-mirror_permissions sets the mode of hello to be same as olleh 11-directories_permissions adds execute to subdirectory in current directory